Optimizing Pandas Chunksize for 10M Row Fare Files

 chunksize: int = 100_000,

-output_dir: Optional[Path] = None
+output_dir: Optional[Path] = None,

 ) -> Dict[str, Any]:

-Stream a 10M+ row AFC CSV into validated Parquet partitions.
+"""Stream a 10M+ row AFC CSV into validated Parquet partitions.

-Returns an audit dictionary with processing metrics.
+Returns an audit dictionary with per-run reconciliation metrics.

 """